Danilo1301/multi-siren/README.md

 * Turn the siren on to hear the custom sirens
 * CTRL + G: change the siren tone
 * CTRL + M: open the menu (for editing sounds)
+* CTRL + D: debug

+You can change the keys in the config.ini

 <h1>Made with</h1>